 With the UK being stuck in another lockdown until December 2nd, and Covid cases still on the rise, it’s very hard to have a clear picture of what this year’s Christmas will entail, and what the aftermath of any celebrations could cause.

-October had been one of the hardest hitting months for the UK, cases tripled from 6,968 to 22,961 between the 2nd and 4th, climbing higher as the month went on.
+According to the Office for National Statistics (ONS), October had been one of the hardest hitting months for the UK, cases tripled from 6,968 to 22,961 between the 2nd and 4th, climbing higher as the month went on.

 Halloween had also seemed to make a dramatic effect, with case numbers hitting the second highest peak we have seen on November 4th, reaching 25,177.